-This website is continually updated please come back often to check on updated news about the Clan MacLaren Society's activities.
+This website is continually updated please come back often (refresh your browser) to check on updated news about the CMSA's activities.
+Scroll down for new articles.

 Creag an Tuirc

-Donald MacLaren of MacLaren and Achleskine , Chief of Clan MacLaren and Convenor of the Standing Council of Scottish Chiefs, visited Australia in October 2019.
+Donald MacLaren of MacLaren and Achleskine , Chief of Clan MacLaren (pictured right) and Convenor of the Standing Council of Scottish Chiefs, visited Australia in October 2019.

 It was a memorable occasion for all involved.

 We all look forward to his next visit.

 The Clan MacLaren Society of Australia is part of a worldwide network celebrating the history and people associated with the Clan Labhran (MacLaren), an ancient Scottish clan that can trace its history back to the 1200s.